-If you have any questions about this report or concerns about your water utility, please contact the Authority's Manager, Robert Crosby at (814) 653-8245.
+If you have any questions about this report or concerns about your water utility, please contact the Authority at (814) 653-8245.
 If you want to learn more about the utility, please attend any of the monthly meetings held on the 4th Thursday of each month at 5:00 p.m. at 400 N. Fifth Street, Reynoldsville, PA.